AnthonyLloyd/CsCheck/README.md

 - Automatic shrinking.
 Gen classes are composable with no need for Arb classes.
 So less boilerplate.
 - Random testing and shrinking are parallelized.
 This and PCG make it very fast.
 - Shrunk cases have a seed value.
 Simpler examples can easily be reproduced.
-- Shrinking can be repeated to give simpler cases for high dimensional problems.
+- Shrinking can be continued later to give simpler cases for high dimensional problems.

 See the [comparison](Comparison.md) with other random testing libraries.
 The low ceremony generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance will make it a good choice for other languages too.